Implicate and explicate order: Overview

 The notion of implicate and explicate orders emphasizes the primacy of structure and process over individual objects.
 The latter are seen as mere approximations of an underlying process.
 In this approach, quantum particles and other objects are understood to have only a limited degree of stability and autonomy.

 Bohm believed that the weirdness of the behavior of quantum particles is caused by unobserved forces, maintaining that space and time might actually be derived from an even deeper level of objective reality.
 In the words of F. David Peat, Bohm considered that what we take for reality are "surface phenomena, explicate forms that have temporarily unfolded out of an underlying implicate order."
 That is, the implicate order is the ground from which reality emerges.

 The implicate order as an algebra

-Bohm, his co-worker Basil Hiley, and other physicists of Birkbeck College worked toward a model of quantum physics in which the implicate order is represented in the form of an appropriate algebra or other pregeometry.
+Bohm, his colleague Basil Hiley, and other physicists of Birkbeck College worked toward a model of quantum physics in which the implicate order is represented in the form of an appropriate algebra or other pregeometry.
 They considered spacetime itself as part of an explicate order that is connected to an implicate order that they called pre-space.
 The spacetime manifold and the properties of locality and nonlocality all arise from an order in such pre-space.
 A. M. Frescura and Hiley suggested that an implicate order could be carried by an algebra, with the explicate order being contained in the various representations of this algebra.